🚨 STATUS UPDATE: March 24, 2026

 With 25 years of experience in Seattle real estate, I understand how entity structures intersect with escrow, title review, HOA documentation, resale certificates, and evolving federal compliance requirements.
 Purchases involving LLCs, trusts, and corporations often include additional layers of review, signature authority verification, and vesting considerations.

 Whether you are acquiring an investment property, structuring a 1031 exchange, or purchasing through a family trust in Washington State, preparation is strategic.
+Entity ownership continues to offer meaningful advantages.
+The difference today is that compliance and transparency must be addressed at the very start of the transaction - not as an afterthought at closing.

-Do LLCs buying real estate in Washington have to report to FINCEN?
+Do LLCs buying real estate in Washington have to report to FinCEN?

-Will FINCEN reporting delay my Seattle real estate closing?
+Will FinCEN reporting delay my Seattle real estate closing?

 Are family trusts required to file beneficial ownership reports?